 The documentation tools and frameworks that you will use depend on the organization that you're interested in working with.
 Part of the goal of Season of Docs is for the open source projects to help technical writers learn more about the tools and frameworks involved in documenting open source products.
 For that reason, it's usually not a requirement that you have detailed knowledge of specific documentation platforms before you start your Season of Docs project.

 That said, most open source organizations use some flavor of Markdown or another markup language for their documentation.
 We recommend that you find out which language your chosen organization uses and become familiar with the syntax.
 Markdown is a good start, as GitHub README files use a flavor of Markdown.
 See the GitHub guide to Markdown.

 Find out if your chosen organization already hosts their documentation on a website, and if so what platform they use.
 The platform may be a static site generator such as Jekyll, Sphinx or Hugo, or the organization may host their docs on Read the Docs or GitHub Pages.
-When you've found out what platform organization uses, explore and experiment with the relevant language and framework.
+When you've found out what platform the organization uses, explore and experiment with the relevant language and framework.
 This helps you get started quickly with your open source project, and puts you in a good place to provide sound advice to the open source project of your choice.

-Depending on the nature of your documentation project, you may need to be familar with a programming language.
+Depending on the nature of your documentation project, you may need to be familiar with a programming language.
 Bear this in mind when choosing and proposing a documentation project, and consult the open source organization about the level of familiarity required.

 Can technical writers already working on an open source project continue to work on it as part of Season of Docs?

 Yes, but the organization should note the technical writer's previous or ongoing relationship with the project in their proposal.

 - You must reside in a country that is not currently embargoed by the United States.
 See the program rules and the Sanctions Programs and Country Information from the US Treasury.